sergeyk/x-backup/README.md

 This creates an `x-backup/` directory containing:
 - `index.html` - Your complete tweet archive
+- `data.yaml` - Structured data export of all tweets
 - `images/` - All your tweet images

 Open `index.html` in any browser to view your archive.